On this page

 toInteger

 functions round the passed numeric value (or the String representation of the numeric value) either up or down to the nearest integer.
-Make sure to consider integer type range limitations when you convert to an integer with these functions.
+Make sure to consider range limitations of the integer type when you convert to an integer with these functions.

 These functions convert between ISO 3166-1 2-character country codes (Alpha 2), 3-character country codes (Alpha 3), numeric country codes, and full ISO country names.